Skylake-unreachable/BigAuras-3.3.5a.-Enhanced-edition/README.md

-# BigAuras-3.3.5a.-Blackrock-edition-by-etambov.
+# BigAuras-3.3.5a.-Enhanced-edition
 BigAuras 3.3.5a.
-Blackrock edition by etambov.
-Added all buffs and debuffs
+Enhanced edition.
+Added all useful buffs and debuffs

-How to install: Extract BigAuras folder to C:\World of Warcraft 3.3.5a\Interface\AddOns
+How to install: Extract BigAuras folder to [C:\World of Warcraft 3.3.5a]\Interface\AddOns